ArtifactAdventurers/FileVisitor/README.md

-# Maven POM based Analyser
+# Utility to visit files

-Finds poms and does some analysis
+Visitor for directory and website pages